Public-nEUro/DataCatalogue/README.md

 *Create the Aggression.jsonl*
 The file `import/study_template.jsonl` shows the key-values used to create this information.
 Here, create the new jsonl from `import/data_import/Aggression/PublicnEUro_record_Aggression.xlsx` using `xlsx2json.py`.

-An important key-value here is `"type": "dataset"`, which informs datalad that this is the metadata level.

 ```python
 from xlsx2json import xlsx2json as x2j
 import os
 os.chdir('data_import/Aggression')
 x2j("PublicnEUro_record_Aggression.xlsx")
 ```
+An important key-value in the created jsonl is `"type": "dataset"`, which informs datalad that this is the metadata level.
 It then possible to check that the new file is valid:

 ```bash
 cd ../root_folder
 ```